 To read in VTK/VTU format meshes, install VTK development files

 Using your package manager is recommended for installing these packages if possible.
-On MacOS, homebrew works for us.
+On macOS, homebrew works for us.

 Clone the repository and enter the codebase folder meshalyzer